Nutrition

 If you decide to take vitamin E supplements, take natural vitamin E – for instance, seek out d-alpha-tocopherol, not the synthetic dl-alpha-tocopherol.

-And remember that vitamin E actually consists of eight nutrients.
-These include alpha, beta, gamma and delta versions of both tocopherols and tocotrienols.
-Each of these types of vitamin E conveys its own unique health benefits.
+And remember that vitamin E consists of eight nutrients.
+These include alpha, beta, gamma, and delta versions of both tocopherols and tocotrienols.
+Each of these types of vitamin E conveys its unique health benefits.

-For best results, take all eight in your supplements.
-That might mean taking two separate pills – a mixed tocopherol with all four tocopherols, and a mixed tocotrienol with all four (alpha, beta, gamma and delta) of those.
+For best results, take all eight of your supplements.
+That might mean taking two separate pills – a mixed tocopherol with all four tocopherols, and a mixed tocotrienol with all four (alpha, beta, gamma, and delta) of those.
 You’ll find it’s worth the effort!

 My Sleep Miracle